azcamper/Proto-8-clone/README.md

 #### Overview

+This repository is my version of the Proto-8_Generic_Synth as outlined and shown at repository "marshalltaylorSFE/Proto-8_Generic_Synth"

-Starting from a panel connected to the hardware, this repo shows the build up of software that results in a simple midi synth.
+Starting from my design of a generic panel connected to the hardware, this repo shows the build up of software that results in a simple midi synth.
 At start, the hardware passes the hardware test example but otherwise no software is written.

 #### Milestones